Fixing Nodemailer Problems: Email Not Delivered

 });

-2. Answer: This error typically occurs when the server uses a self-signed certificate.
-Use the `tls: { rejectUnauthorized: false }` option in your transporter to bypass this check for development purposes.
+2. This error typically occurs when the server uses a self-signed certificate.
+Use the `tls: { false; rejectUnauthorized}` option in your transporter to bypass this check for development purposes.
 For production, obtain a valid certificate from a CA.

-3. Question: How can I send emails using Gmail with Nodemailer?
+3. How can I use Nodemailer to send emails from Gmail?

 Encapsulating Email Sending Solutions